GAPS-Collab/gaps-online-software/README.md

 * `cmake` is used as a build system
 *  a number of C++ libraries are pulled from github during installation.
 * The C++ API uses the C++20 standard and thus wants gcc-13 or later.
+* We highly recommend the excellent [rye](https://rye.astral.sh/) to deal with python installations, however, the developer has announced that rye is succeeded by uv, so in the future we will migrate

 ### software repository